HenrikBengtsson/future/README.md

 ## Globals
 Whenever an R expression is to be evaluated asynchronously (in parallel) or via lazy evaluation, global objects have to be identified and passed to the evaluator.
-They need to be passed exactly as they were at the time the future was created, because, for a lazy future, globals may otherwise change between when it is created and when it is resolved.
+They need to be passed exactly as they were at the time the future was created, because, for lazy evaluation, globals may otherwise change between when it is created and when it is resolved.
 For asynchronous processing, the reason globals need to be identified is so that they can be exported to the process that evaluates the future.

 The future package tries to automate these tasks as far as possible.
 It does this with help of the [globals] package.
 If a global variable is identified, it is captured and made available to the evaluating process.
 Moreover, if a global is defined in a package, then that global is not exported.
 Instead, it is made sure that the corresponding package is attached when the future is evaluated.
 This not only better reflects the setup of the main R session, but it also minimizes the need for exporting globals, which saves not only memory but also time and bandwidth, especially when using remote compute nodes.